Ashamyu/cryptography/README.md

 To uninstall, run the script 'uninstall.sh'.
 This will remove the folder 'src' installed on your pc with all the codes.

+Note: *Remember to give this file executable rights.

 ## Built With

 * [Bash Script]